 - Latitudes: Between 90 and -40 degrees

-NASA recommends that skywatchers go outside after Lyra rises (after 9 p.m. local time), and after moonset, to watch the show — which runs until dawn.
-Allow 30 minutes for eyes to adjust, and look away from the radiant, as longer and "more spectacular" meteors will be visible.
+NASA recommends that skywatchers go outside after Lyra rises (after 9 p.m. local time), and after moonset, to watch the show, which runs until dawn.
+Allow 30 minutes for eyes to adjust, and look away from the radiant, where longer and more spectacular meteors will be visible.
 Gazing at Lyra directly will show short meteors due to a phenomenon known as foreshortening.

 While the Lyrids are not the brightest ones out there, NASA said the meteors "are known for their luminous dust trains, which can be observable for several seconds."
 A typical meteor from that shower moves about 30 miles (49 kilometers) per second.

-The shower appears to come from a portion of the sky, but in reality it is due to leftovers of Comet Thatcher.
-Comets disintegrate as the sun's heat causes ice and other debris to break off the core.
+Comets disintegrate as the sun's heat causes ice and other debris to break off from the core.
 This leaves a trail of rubble in space.
 In the case of Thatcher's path of debris, the Earth runs into it once a year and produces the sky show known as the Lyrid meteor shower.

 It's hard for astronomers to predict which years will produce more spectacular showers, the North American Meteor Network noted in a report from 1999.